pythonindia/inpycon-blog/content/blog/2018_cfp_announcement.md

 Here are some sections under which you can submit your talk or workshop:

-1. **Core python and Standard library** - Language Features, Python Implementations, Standard Library, Algorithms, C APIs
+1. **Core python and Standard library** - Language Features, Python Implementations, Extending Python and Standard Library
-2. **Data science** - Data Analysis and Visualization, Scientific/Numeric Libraries
+2. **Data science** - Data Analysis, Scientific Computing, Machine Learning and Data Visualization
-3. **Developer tools and Automation** - Automation, Deployment
+3. **Developer tools and Automation** - Testing, CI/CD, Containers, Orchestration, Logging and Monitoring
-4. **Web Development** - Web Development, API design etc ...
+4. **Web Development** - Web frameworks and RESTful APIs
-5. **Embedded python** - Embedded Python, Device Interfacing, Robotics, Raspberry Pi, Arduino
+5. **Embedded python** - MicroPython, Python on Hardware, Robotics, Arduino and Raspberry Pi
-6. **Networking and Security** - Socket programming, Async IO, Twisted, Gevent, Web Security, Server Security, Cryptography, Encryption
+6. **Networking and Security** - Network Programming, Async, Network Security and Encryption
-7. **Others** - Others
+7. **Others** - Everything else that may be of interest to the audience of PyCon India

 ###PROPOSAL GUIDELINES###